wwuoti/blog/src/posts/blog/reaper-wayland.md

 Wayland has been getting ever so popular lately, but there's still quite a lot of software lacking native support for it.
 One of these is Reaper.
 It's what I use for music production.

-However, in addition to the many things Reaper does well, turns out that the API Reaper uses for rendering its UI on Linux is open-source.
+However, in addition to the many things Reaper does well, turns out that the API it uses for UI rendering on Linux is open-source.
 It's available [here](https://github.com/justinfrankel/WDL/tree/main/WDL/swell) inside the WDL repository.
 And that's very convenient for the purposes of this post.

 WDL contains a lot of features, but we're mostly interested in SWELL.
 It acts as a bridge between win32 API, allowing Reaper to run on Linux and Mac.